Lure of the Craton Mountains

 Anyone who dared to go into the mountains and enter the Craton land, were to face certain consequences.
 When Elenor asked what the consequences were, the ladies just shook their heads and whispered amongst themselves.

 Elenor’s father, Thomas, entered the room, as she sat musing the words of the old ladies.
 He crossed to the window seat and planted a kiss on her forehead.
 He was looking old and worn, his once black hair had turned more grey than black.
 He smiled at her gently and then crossed over to where a large fire was crackling away in a brick fireplace.
 He sat down in a leather armchair and picked up a book, sighing comfortably as the fire warmed his old bones.

 Elenor’s mother had died when Elenor was ten and her father had always been protective of his daughter.
 His love for his first wife hadn’t stopped him from marrying again, and for what he believed was the best for his daughter.

-It was one miserable day when torrential rain trapped Thomas in town and left Elenor alone with Lacey.
+One miserable day, torrential rain trapped Thomas in town leaving Elenor alone with Lacey.
 Elenor was nineteen and old enough to go about everything on her own.
 Lacey however spotted Elenor smiling as she wrote a letter in reply to her aunt.